shlomif/my-real-person-fan-fiction/README.md

 fought Goliath</a>, [the Indiana Jones gun scene](https://www.youtube.com/watch?v=7YyBtMxZgQs) or the [trailer for “Hamlet” starring Arnold Schwarzenegger](https://www.youtube.com/watch?v=9Eont_yEGZs) she will not accept her fate and bend and break the rules to carve her unique destiny.

-She will give hollywood the fat finger and start producing fan screenplays (in any conceivable format not only the overly strict and pedantic hollywood screenplay format) that she will sponsor out of her own pocket and depict her as the sexy, competent, badass ass-kicker that she and her fans know she is rather than her traditional sheepish and recessive (but not quite) [Hermione
+She will give Hollywood the fat finger and start producing fan screenplays (in any conceivable format not only the overly strict and pedantic Hollywood screenplay format) that she will sponsor out of her own pocket and depict her as the sexy, competent, badass ass-kicker that she and her fans know she is rather than her traditional sheepish and recessive (but not quite) [Hermione